dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 1. Use [this script](https://github.com/dydxprotocol/v4-chain/blob/main/protocol/scripts/create_full_node.sh), provided by dYdX, to automate setup.

 Save the script with an `.sh` extension in your `$HOME` directory.
-You may need to replace default values configured for the mainnet, such as `chain-id`, with your own.
-Run it with the following commands:
+Edit the script, replacing default values in fields such `VERSION` and `CHAIN-ID` with your own.
+Run the script with the following commands:

+> To find the current version of the [dYdX foundation](https://www.dydx.foundation/) mainnet, see the recommended protocol version on [mintscan.io](https://www.mintscan.io/dydx/parameters).
+To find network constants such as chain IDs, see the [Network Configuration](../infrastructure_providers-network/network_constants.mdx) section of the documentation.

 ```bash
 cd $HOME